Dialect levelling: In Limburg

 "Rimburg dialect is in the process of adopting the morpho-phonemics of the surrounding B-zone dialects," rather than Standard Dutch (Hinskens:27).
 Dialect levelling in this case cannot be explained in terms of convergence with the standard language.

 The study concludes that dialect levelling resulted from accommodation.
 "Accommodation and dialect levelling should be understood in the light of the continuous struggle between... the tendencies towards unification on the one hand and those towards particularism and cultural fragmentation on the other" (Hinskens:42).
 Those who spoke the same dialect were part of the in-group, and those who spoke a different variety were part of the out-group.
 Based on conversation data, Hinskens found that "the more typical/unique a dialect feature is for a speaker's dialect, the larger the relative number of linguistic conditions in which the use of this dialect feature is suppressed in out-group contact situations".
 (Hinskens:41).
 Accommodation, or suppression of dialect features, then facilitates mutual comprehension and results in the convergence of dialect features.

 Standard German

-The emergence of Standard German was a complicated process because no German dialect had significantly more prestige than any other.
-Only relatively recently has a dialect attained sufficient prestige for it to be widely adopted.